-Dr. Crane studied history and political science at Brown University and law at Harvard.
+Dr. Crane studied history and political science at Brown University and law at Harvard University.
 She wrote her dissertation on the political economy of development assistance at the Fletcher School of Law and Diplomacy.

 As International Affairs Consultant to the discussion show "Sabine Christiansen" she produced interviews with Kofi Annan, Bill Clinton, Hillary Clinton, and George Bush, among others.

-Prior founding Eskesen Advisory, Thomas Eskesen worked for the AP Moller / Maersk Organisation for almost 30 years.
-He spent 9 years in Asia and 3 Years in USA before starting Maersk Line's e-commerce division in 1999 which among others lead to Inttra.com which he founded.
-Between 2006 and 2015 he was in charge of Maersk's Refrigerated Cargo division and was part of Maersk Lines Global Leadership Team.
-He has attended senior management courses at Insead, Harvard Business School, IMD and Columbia Business School.
-He is 52 years old, Danish citizen , Married to Naomi from India and has two kids Daniella 20 and Isabella 18.
+Prior founding Eskesen Advisory, Thomas Eskesen worked for the AP Moller-Maersk organization for nearly 30 years.
+He spent nine years in Asia and three years in the United States before starting Maersk Line's e-commerce division in 1999.
+This lead to INTTRA.com, which he founded.
+Between 2006 and 2015, he was in charge of Maersk's refrigerated cargo division and was part of Maersk Lines Global Leadership Team.
+He has attended senior management courses at Insead, Harvard Business School, IMD, and Columbia Business School.

 Thomas Eskesen chaired the Global Cool Logistics event in 2016 and 2017.